-Second, the company should transparent and publicly communicate the use of offsets.
+Second, the company should be transparent and publicly communicate the use of offsets.

 Finally, choose offsets that invest in programs that empower local communities, improve health and tackle poverty while reducing carbon emissions.

 SBTi and Carbon Offsets

 Note that the SBTi currently doesn’t accept the use of offsets as reductions toward the progress of companies’ science-based targets.